prank855/SDL_Learn-01/readme.md

-use vscode
+install mingw using chocolatey

+open root folder in vscode

-press f5 to debug/run
+press f5 on a .cpp file to run & debug program

-ctrl-shift-b for debug/release build tasks
+ctrl-shift-b for debug OR release build tasks